 - How much money should I pay or receive?

 Generally, judges now prefer clean break orders because it is usually in the interest of the parties not to live their lives with resentment and issues arising from maintenance and the frequent and expensive court appearances that usually follow.

-Maintenance payments are usually made “until further order”.
-That means your order continues until one of you dies or applies to the court for the order to be “varied” or terminated.
+Maintenance payments are usually made 'until further order'.
+That means your order continues until one of you dies or applies to the court for the order to be varied or terminated.
 Alternatively, the order can be made to determine on the happening of some specific event.
 Examples are:

-- young children reaching secondary school age;
+- young children reaching secondary school age

-- the receiving partner completing an educational course;
+- the receiving partner completing an educational course

-- the re-marriage of a partner;
+- the re-marriage of a partner

-If a party wishes to ask the court for a change in the order, he can usually do so at any time - subject to fees and legal costs, of course.
+If a party wishes to ask the court for a change in the order, they can usually do so at any time - subject to fees and legal costs, of course.

-- the other being in a position to be able to work;
+- the other being in a position to be able to work

-- the payer no longer being in a position to pay;
+- the payer no longer being in a position to pay

-- one party receiving a substantial legacy;
+- one party receiving a substantial legacy

-- one party becoming the provider for a new family.
+- one party becoming the provider for a new family

-That agreement will usually involve the paying party “buying off” the payee with a “lump sum settlement”.
-That will be based on negotiations taking into account the value of the payments, the comparative levels of capital assets and of course, the chance of the court favouring the other of them if one is unreasonable.
+That agreement will usually involve the paying party 'buying off' the payee with a 'lump sum settlement'.
+The amount will be based on negotiations taking into account the value of the payments, the comparative levels of capital assets and of course, the chance of the Court favouring the other of them if one is unreasonable.

 Unless you are very wealthy, when you separate you are likely to have to make some adjustments to your standard of living, whether you are the payer of maintenance or the recipient.
 It is also always worth considering how maintenance might affect the state benefits if one of you may be receiving.